keylow39/ffxi/Home.md

 # EasyFarm
 EasyFarm is a general purpose farming utility for the game Final Fantasy XI which controls your character and farms items on your behalf.
-The program was originally design to farm craft items like beehive chips but over time additional features were added to make the program more efficient.
+The program was originally design to farm craft items like beehive chips but over time with suggestions from the community additional features were added to make the program more efficient.

 ![EasyFarm GUI](http://snag.gy/hc2Wj.jpg)